OK, I did some tinkering.

 [ 12.900605] platform GOOG0014:00: deferred probe pending: cros-ec-typec: Failed to register port 0

-So I guess the modules are still not loading properly on Debian, even with the modified /etc/initramfs-tools/modules
+So I guess the modules are still not loading properly on Debian, even with the modified /etc/initramfs-tools/modules file.

 However, manually unloading and loading the modules (like in the now obsolete systemd typec fix) looked promising: